Problem Statement

 Problem statements serve different functions throughout development:

-- Definition Phase: Establishing project scope and success criteria
+Definition phase uses them to establish project scope and success criteria.

-- Development Phase: Keeping implementation aligned with user needs
+Development phase uses them to keep implementation aligned with user needs.

-- Testing Phase: Providing criteria to evaluate solution effectiveness
+Testing phase uses them to provide criteria to evaluate solution effectiveness.

 Integration with Other Product Tools